NikhilSaiNamburi/JsonPowerDB/README.md

 # JsonPowerDB

-## This project is all about the introduction to JsonPowerDB(JPDB) and how to use JPDB for CRUD operations.
+## This project is all about the Introduction to JsonPowerDB(JPDB) and how to use JPDB for CRUD operations.

 ## About JsonPowerDB
   - _JsonPowerDB is a Database Server with Developer friendly REST API services.
 It's a High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database._